Attachmate: DCA IRMA

 Another acquisition was Digital Communications Associates (DCA), makers of IRMA line of terminal emulators, INFOconnect, Crosstalk communications software, and OpenMind collaborative software).
 DCA was also known for its 3270 IRMA hardware product (used for SDLC), and ISCA SDLC hardware adapters.
 They also supported driver downloads.

 Extra!

 The Attachmate Extra! family of terminal emulator packages was built to include 3270, 5250 and VT100.

 Acquisition

 After buying both WRQ, Inc. and Attachmate, who had been long-time competitors in the host emulation business, a group of private equity firms announced in 2005 that the companies would be merged under the new ownership.
 It was announced that Attachmate founder and CEO Frank Pritt would retire at the same time.

-IBM, RedHat, Microsoft, Attachmate, Apache, Cisco, NEC, SAP, Software AG, Adobe Systems, Fujitsu, Oracle, CA Technologies and BonitaSoft, are some of the key players operating in the Global Application Server Market.